Here’s the deal on a homemade spider mite killer on plants!

-Place the solution in a spray bottle and apply evenly.
+Place the oil spray solution in a sprayer bottle and apply evenly.

-Rosemary essential oil effectively gets rid of pest and does not harm the Phytoseiulus persimilis the beneficial predatory mite.
+Rosemary oil gets rid of the pest but does not harm the beneficial predatory mite, Phytoseiulus persimilis.

 #7 – Canola Oil

-The canola oil is also very efficient in controlling spider mite damage if sprayed diligently twice a week.
+The canola oil is very good in controlling spider mites if sprayed diligently twice a week.

-Make sure to mix the canola oil with water and dilute the oil according to the severity of the infection.
+Mix canola oil with water.
+Dilute the oil according to the severity of the infection.
 For plants with severe spider mite infestation, you can use a 2% solution.

 The concentrations vary slightly from one essential oil to another.

-It is highly recommended to use stronger concentrations for oils with a gentle smell, and lower concentrations for those with a very sharp smell (such as eucalyptus, lemon oil, cinnamon oil or the rosemary oil).
+In organic gardening, use stronger oil concentrations with a gentle smell.
+Use lower concentrations for those with a very sharp scent (such as eucalyptus, lemon oil, cinnamon oil, or rosemary oil).

-You can also try combining two or three essential oils in one spray.
-For instance, rosemary and peppermint work perfectly together.
+You can also combine two or three essential oils in one homemade spider mite spray.
+For instance, rosemary and peppermint work well together.

 - 2 drops of essential oil of your choice